nanghtikeaung/Portfolio/README.md

 I am an adept IT professional with a profound interest in technology and a steadfast dedication to resolving complex problems.
 My extensive career of over 12 years has equipped me with a wealth of experience across multiple industries, including Telecommunications, Hospitality, and Startups.
 Despite my accomplished background, I am eager to transition into the dynamic field of IT Security, recognizing its paramount importance in today's digital landscape.

+# CyberSecurity Pathway

 While I am relatively new to the realm of cybersecurity, I am deeply committed to expanding my knowledge and skills in this area.
 I am prepared to invest the time and effort necessary to upskill myself and stay abreast of the latest advancements and best practices.
 With a proactive mindset and a willingness to learn, I am confident in my ability to make a successful transition and contribute meaningfully to the cybersecurity domain.

-My passion for technology, coupled with my proven ability to adapt and thrive in diverse environments, positions me as a valuable asset in the field of IT Security.
-I am eager to leverage my existing expertise in IT alongside my newfound enthusiasm for cybersecurity to tackle emerging challenges and safeguard critical assets.
-As I embark on this exciting journey, I am committed to giving my best and contributing positively to the ever-evolving landscape of cybersecurity.

 ## Objective